hdShang/arxiv-daily/docs/cs-LG/2025-11-29/papers/251200396v2-time-series-at-the-edge-tiny-separable-cnns-for-wearable-gait-detect.md

 ---
 layout: default
-title: Time-Series at the Edge: Tiny Separable CNNs for Wearable Gait Detection and Optimal Sensor Placement
+title: "Time-Series at the Edge: Tiny Separable CNNs for Wearable Gait Detection and Optimal Sensor Placement"
 ---

 # Time-Series at the Edge: Tiny Separable CNNs for Wearable Gait Detection and Optimal Sensor Placement